Book of Jonah: Summary

-Jonah is the central character in the Book of Jonah, in which Yahweh commands him to go to the city of Nineveh to prophesy against it for their great wickedness against him.
-However, Jonah instead attempts to run from Yahweh by going to Jaffa and sailing to Tarshish.
+Jonah is the central character in the Book of Jonah, in which God ("the ") commands him to go to the city of Nineveh to prophesy against it for their great wickedness against God.
+However, Jonah instead attempts to run from God by going to Jaffa and sailing to Tarshish.
 A huge storm arises and the sailors, realizing that it is no ordinary storm, cast lots and discover that Jonah is to blame.
 Jonah admits this and states that if he is thrown overboard, the storm will cease.
 The sailors refuse to do this and continue rowing, but all their efforts fail and they are eventually forced to throw Jonah overboard.
-As a result, the storm calms and the sailors then offer sacrifices to Yahweh.
-Jonah is miraculously saved by being swallowed by a large fish, in whose belly he spends three days and three nights.
-While in the great fish, Jonah prays to God in his affliction and commits to thanksgiving and to paying what he has vowed.
+As a result, the storm calms and the sailors then offer sacrifices to God.
+Jonah is miraculously saved by being swallowed by a "great fish", in whose belly he spends three days and three nights.

+While inside the great fish, Jonah prays to God in thanksgiving and commits to paying what he has vowed.
+Jonah's prayer has been compared with some of the Psalms, and with the Song of Hannah in 1 Samuel 2:1-10.

 God then commands the fish to vomit Jonah out.

-God then once again commands Jonah to travel to Nineveh and prophesy to its inhabitants.
-This time he reluctantly goes into the city, crying, "In forty days Nineveh shall be overthrown."
+In chapter 3, God once again commands Jonah to travel to Nineveh and to prophesy to its inhabitants.
+This time he obeys God's command, and goes into the city, crying, "In forty days Nineveh shall be overthrown."
 After Jonah has walked across Nineveh, the people of Nineveh begin to believe his word and proclaim a fast.
 The king of Nineveh then puts on sackcloth and sits in ashes, making a proclamation which decrees fasting, the wearing of sackcloth, prayer, and repentance.
 God sees their repentant hearts and spares the city at that time.
-The entire city is humbled and broken with the people (and even the animals) in sackcloth and ashes.
+The entire city is humbled and broken, with the people (and even the animals) in sackcloth and ashes.